CIRCSE/LT4HALA/2024/EvaHan.md

 # Participants

--   Researchers who are interested in machine translation and assisted machine translation of Chinese classic texts.
+-   Researchers who are interested in sentence segmentation and punctuation and assisted sentence segmentation and punctuation of Chinese classic texts.
 -   Estimated number of participants: 8-20 teams